bird-house/malleefowl/README.rst

   *Malleefowl are shy, wary, solitary birds that usually fly only to escape danger or reach a tree to roost in.
 Although very active, they are seldom seen [..].* (`Wikipedia https://en.wikipedia.org/wiki/Malleefowl`_).

 Malleefowl is a Python package to simplify the usage of Web Processing Services (WPS).
 Currently it is using the `PyWPS https://github.com/geopython/PyWPS`_ server.
 It comes with some WPS processes which are used by the ``Phoenix`` WPS web-application.
+These processes are used to support climate data processing with WPS.

 Installation
 ************